exercism/powershell/exercises/hello-world/GETTING_STARTED.md

 ## Step 1

 Run the test suite.
-It's written using the Pester framework, and can be run with powershell:
+It's written using the `Pester` framework, and can be run with powershell:

     PS> Invoke-Pester

-This will fail, complaining that `hello-world` could not be loaded.
+This will fail, complaining that the file `HelloWorld.ps1` was not found.

 To fix the error create an empty file called `HelloWorld.ps1` in the same directory as the `HelloWorld.Tests.ps1` file.